Vulcannn/reactbot/README.md

 Made for a friend.

-#Requirements
+# Requirements
 Python 3.5

-#How To Run
+# How To Run

-Replace 'token' with  your bots token
+Replace 'token' with  your bots token (line 5)

+Make sure you have discord.py by running the following command in your cmd prompt `pip install discord.py` (Make sure you added python too path or it wont be able to install.

+Run bot.py